 Chill Out at Atlanta’s Game Bars and Bowling Alleys

 Whether you’re a born competitor or just like to relax by playing games with friends, Atlanta has a gaming spot for you.
 There’s miniature golf, carnival games, bowling and plenty more.
-The choice is yours.

 Can you break 100?
 No worries if you can’t.
 Bowling is fun even if you throw more gutter balls than strikes.
 Spare a moment to consider these bowling alleys in Atlanta:

 Perfect for the intown crowd, Bowlero Bowl resides at Atlantic Station.
 The lanes feature black lights and comfy seats.
 To top it off, there’s an arcade with games galore and a sports bar for sipping wine or downing a brew while watching the big game.

 Not far from Cheshire Bridge Road and close to Fat Matt’s Rib Shack, Midtown Bowl is in the heart of this popular ‘hood.
 Thirty-two lanes await, along with craft beers from rotating breweries and a menu that includes burgers, hot dogs, pizza, wings and more.

 Situated near 10th Street, the Painted Duck offers games, games and more games including duckpin bowling, Belgian feather bowling, horseshoes, shuffleboard, toad in the hole, snookball and knuckleball.
 Try duck phat fries, French bread pizza, Cobb salad or something skewered on the barbie.